AHueya/ahueya.github.io/resume.md

       job-title: IT Student Assistant
       duration: July 2019 - April 2021
       duties:
-        - Managed content and functionality as Webmaster for both production and intranet websites
+        - Managed content and functionality as interim Webmaster for both production, intranet, and extranet websites
         - Administrative duties managing user accounts within in-house applications
         - Assisted with the deployment and maintenance of hardware such as desktops, telephones, printers, and fax machines
         - Provided helpdesk support to users via telephone, in-person, and Track-It! ticketing system